You Might Have Trypophobia! Check Your Triggers Here

 Trypophobia is a fear of closely packed small holes or bumps.
 It can range from slight discomfort to apparent disgust to the inability to look at such patterns.

-As an example, imagine the head of a lotus flower of a honeycomb.
-Have you ever felt disturbed by such images?
-If you don't exactly know how the lotus flower looks like, take a look at this picture: I'm sorry if it makes you queasy; that just means that you may have this type of phobia.
+I'm sorry if it makes you queasy; that just means that you may have this type of phobia.
 Unfortunately, trypophobia is not widely recognized yet.
 Thus, only a few people know about it.
 Medical publications rarely describe it.
 But, it's a great relief for some people knowing that not only they feel this way about specific natural or artificial patterns.

 Signs of trypophobia